The Importance of Binders

 c) Both (very common).

 Yes, you are ‘killing’ the enemies with whatever natural antibiotic you have chosen.
-Hopefully you have even been given the advice to rotate compounds, as this is the new gold standard for Functional Medicine practitioners to advise.
+Studies have shown that it is most effective to rotate compounds.

 However, as you are actively taking your ammo and throwing it at the wretched monsters causing dysbiosis, let me tell you what happens as they are dying – they are releasing toxins!